smaht-dac/pipelines-docs/docs/reference_files/reference_genomes.md

 Genome analysis, particularly alignment pipelines, heavily depends on a designated reference genome to ensure consistency and reproducibility across diverse analyses.

-Currently, the primary reference genome in use for the pipelines is GRCh38.
+Currently, the primary reference genome in use for the pipelines is build GRCh38.